-- 1. Set carriage lock before moving the saw. - Bolt the saw to the floor if it tends to slip, walk, or slide during normal operation. - Mount the saw so the table is approximately 39" above the floor. - 4.
-Mount the saw so the arm slopes slightly downward to the rear so the carriage will not roll forward due to
+- 1. Set carriage lock before moving the saw. - 2.
+Bolt the saw to the floor if it tends to slip, walk, or slide during normal operation. - 3.
+Mount the saw so the table is approximately 39" above the floor. - Mount the saw so that arm slopes slightly downward to the rear so the carrige will not roll forward due to gravity. - 5.
+If you attach any kind of table extensions over 24" wide to either end of the saw, make sure you either bolt the saw to the bench or floor as appropriate, or support the outer end of the extension from the bench or floor, as appropriate.